php-etl/documentation/content/connectivity/akeneo/plugin.en.md

 ### Building an extractor

-In the configuration of your extractor, you must specify the type of table you will be working on and which method you want to use to retrieve your data.
+In the configuration of your extractor, you must specify the type of resource you will be working on and which method you want to use to retrieve your data.

-The list of available tables is quite long and depends on the version of your Akeneo (enterprise or community).
+The list of available resources is quite long depend on the edition of your Akeneo (Enterprise, Growth or Community).

-For a community version, you can choose between several types of tables : `product`, `category`, `attribute`, `attributeOption`, `attributeGroup`, `family`, `productMediaFile`, `locale`, `channel`, `currency`, `measureFamily`, `associationType`, `familyVariant`, `productModel`.
+For a Community Edition or Growth Edition, you can choose between this types of resources : `product`, `category`, `attribute`, `attributeOption`, `attributeGroup`, `family`, `productMediaFile`, `locale`, `channel`, `currency`, `measureFamily`, `associationType`, `familyVariant`, `productModel`.

-For an enterprise version, you will have in addition to the types present in the community version :
+For an Enterprise Edition, you will be able to use in addition to the resources present in the Community Edition :
 `publishedProduct`, `productModelDraft`, `productDraft`, `asset`, `assetCategory`, `assetTag`, `referenceEntityRecord`, `referenceEntityAttribute`, `referenceEntityAttributeOption`, `referenceEntity`.

-For each table, the following 3 methods are available :
+For each resource, the following 3 methods are available :
 - `all` : retrieves all data from a table
 - `get` : retrieve a row from a table
 - `listPerPage` : retrieves a set number of data from a table